carlhenrikrolf/microtonOS/learn/indian.md

 | मारवा ठाट (marva thaat)| 5, 14, 26, 31, 40, 48, 53 | 1, 4, 6, 7, 9, 11, 12 |
 | तोड़ी ठाट (todi thaat) | 4, 13, 26, 31, 35, 48, 53 | 1, 3, 6, 7, 8, 11, 12 |

-> [!warning]
-> The exact choice of shrutis can vary somewhat.
+The exact choice of shrutis can vary somewhat.
 For example, raga darbari is a member of thaat asavari, where 14 is replaced by 13.
 The 53edo representations of the thaats have been derived from the ragas that named them.

 |       |mode|
 |-------|----|